RexPlanalp/AMO-TDSE-V2/README.md

 ## Numerical Techniques

 There are a few numerical techniques that were employed that make this code stand out from other similar projects one can find online.
+In general, here are at least two concessions that must be made when solving the Schrodinger Equation numerically.
+The first is that we cannot use an infinite number of basis functions to perfectly represent our wavefunction, and we cannot use an infinitly large spacial grid.
+The first two techniques listed below address each of these issues.

 ### BSpline Basis Functions